jrouwe/JoltPhysics/Docs/Architecture.md

 Note that when you work with interface of [BroadPhaseQuery](@ref BroadPhaseQuery), [NarrowPhaseQuery](@ref NarrowPhaseQuery) or [TransformedShape](@ref TransformedShape) this transformation is done for you.

+## Sensors

+Sensors are normal rigid bodies that report contacts with other Dynamic or Kinematic bodies through the [ContactListener](@ref ContactListener) interface.
+Any detected penetrations will however not be resolved.
+Sensors can be used to implement triggers that detect when an object enters their area.

+The cheapest sensor has a Static motion type.
+This type of sensor will only detect active bodies entering their area.
+As soon as a body goes to sleep, the contact will be lost.
+Note that you can still move a Static sensor around using [BodyInterface::SetPosition](@ref BodyInterface::SetPosition).

+When you make a sensor Kinematic or Dynamic and activate it, it will also detect collisions with sleeping bodies, albeit with a higher run-time cost.

+To create a sensor, either set [BodyCreationSettings::mIsSensor](@ref BodyCreationSettings::mIsSensor) to true when constructing a body or set it after construction through [Body::SetIsSensor](@ref Body::SetIsSensor).
+A sensor can only use the discrete motion quality type at this moment.

 ## Constraints

 Bodies can be connected to each other using constraints ([Constraint](@ref Constraint)).